Originally written on October 2020, updated 2022

-This year, the full Hunter’s Moon rises on Wednesday, October 20.
+On 2022, this year, the full Hunter’s Moon rises on Sunday, October 9.

 This is one of the two full Moons that enjoy an official astronomical name.

 But, really will it be bigger, brighter, and redder?